What Happens After Hernia Surgery

 • Hernia recurrence

 This happens rarely, and carries the same risk regardless of how the operation is carried out.
 And because, under local anaesthetic, we can test the repair during surgery, the risk of early technical failure is low.
 The main risks for recurrence are smoking and being overweight.
-Alter these risks and the risk will reduce to become very small.
+Alter these factors and the risk will reduce to become very small.

 • Altered skin sensation